sbmpost/AutoRaise/README.md

 option to warp the mouse to the center of the activated window when using the cmd-tab key combination.
 See also https://stackoverflow.com/questions/98310/focus-follows-mouse-plus-auto-raise-on-mac-os-x

+**Compiling AutoRaise**

 To use AutoRaise, download the master branch from [here](https://github.com/sbmpost/AutoRaise/archive/refs/heads/master.zip) and use the following commands to compile the binaries:

     unzip -d ~ ~/Downloads/AutoRaise-master.zip
     cd ~/AutoRaise-master && make clean && make

-*Note1*: There is an [experimental branch](https://github.com/sbmpost/AutoRaise/tree/7-47-focus-without-raise-experimental)
+**Advanced compilation options**

+  * ALTERNATIVE_TASK_SWITCHER: The warp feature works accurately with the default OSX task switcher.
+Enable the alternative task switcher flag if you use an alternative task switcher and are willing to accept that in some cases you may encounter an unexpected mouse warp.

+  * OLD_ACTIVATION_METHOD: Enable this flag if one of your applications is not raising properly.
+This can happen if the application uses a non native graphic technology like GTK or SDL.
+It could also be a [wine](https://www.winehq.org) application.
+  Note this will introduce a deprecation warning.

-which adds support for first focusing the hovered window before actually raising it.
+  * EXPERIMENTAL_FOCUS_FIRST: Enabling this flag adds support for first focusing the hovered window before actually raising it.
   Or not raising at all if the -delay setting equals 0.
-Refer to [this issue](https://github.com/sbmpost/AutoRaise/issues/47) for more information.

-*Note2*: The warp feature works accurately with the default OSX task switcher.
-If you prefer an alternative task switcher and are willing to accept that in some cases you may encounter an unexpected mouse warp, then replace the above make command with: make clean && make CXXFLAGS=-DALTERNATIVE_TASK_SWITCHER
+This is an experimental feature.
+It relies on undocumented private API calls. *As such there is absolutely no guarantee it will be supported in future OSX versions*.

+Example advanced compilation command:

+    make CXXFLAGS="-DOLD_ACTIVATION_METHOD -DEXPERIMENTAL_FOCUS_FIRST"

+**Running AutoRaise**

-After making the project, you will get two files:
+After making the project, you end up with these two files:

     AutoRaise
     AutoRaise.app